-Included in the current year acquisitions amount above for 2013 is \$97.5 million of goodwill primarily associated with the May 2013 acquisition of a controlling interest in a festival promoter based in Los Angeles and the December 2013 acquisition of a controlling interest in a festival promoter in the United Kingdom.
+Included in the current year acquisitions amount above for 2014 is \$204.2 million of goodwill primarily associated with the acquisitions of a controlling interest in a festival and concert promoter and three artist management businesses located in the United States and the United Kingdom.

-Included in the current year acquisitions amount above for 2012 is \$71.9 million of goodwill primarily related to the acquisition of a concert promotion business located in Australia and New Zealand and the acquisition of a festival promoter in the United Kingdom.
+Included in the current year acquisitions amount above for 2013 is \$97.5 million of goodwill primarily associated with the acquisitions of controlling interests in festival promoters located in the United States and the United Kingdom.

-Of the total amount of goodwill recognized in connection with the 2013 and 2012 acquisitions, \$30.3 million and \$9.6 million, respectively, is expected to be deductible for tax purposes.
+Of the total amount of goodwill recognized in connection with the 2014 and 2013 acquisitions, \$76.4 million and \$30.3 million, respectively, is expected to be deductible for tax purposes.